ur4me/Taxi-Trip-Duration/README.md

 total$pickup_weekdays <- weekdays(as.Date(total$pickup_datetime))
 ```

 Area should play important role in the trip duration.
-I will devide New York City into 100 different area and I will distribute this almost equally.
+I will devide New York City into 100 different areas.
 ```
 #Devide area with pickup longitude
 total$plong <- total$pickup_longitude